soc/soc.me/_languages/unions.md

     value Some[T](value: T)
     module None

-..., but even trivial ADTs like a JSON representation would benefit.
+..., but even trivial types like a JSON representation would benefit.

 Instead of ...